-Impact Mitigation Measure(s) Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation Less than Significant Impact with Mitigation Incorporated pursuant to mitigation measure MM HYD-1.1.
+Impact Mitigation Measure(s) Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation mitigation incorporated.
+Less than Significant Impact with Mitigation Incorporated materials, abatement procedures shall be completed in accordance with federal and state regulations. appropriate) pursuant to mitigation measure MM HYD-1.1.
 Impact HYD-C: The project would not have a cumulatively considerable contribution to a significant cumulative hydrology and water quality impact with mitigation incorporated.
-See mitigation measures MM HYD-1.1 above Less than Significant Cumulative Impact with Mitigation Incorporated
+See mitigation measures MM HYD-1.1 above Less than Significant Cumulative Impact